straker/livingcss/README.md

 ## Context Object

 Use the `options.preprocess` option to modify or use the context object before it is passed to Handlebars.
 The function will be passed the context object, the template, and the Handlebars object as parameters.
 Return false if you don't want the style guide to be generated using Handlebars, or return a Promise if you need to make asynchronous calls (reject the Promise to not use Handlebars).
-Use this function to modify the context object or register Handlebars partials, helpers, or decorators.
+Use this function to modify the context object, add additional styles to the examples, or register Handlebars partials, helpers, or decorators.

 ```js
 livingcss('input.css', 'styleguide.html', {